SUSE-Enceladus/public-cloud-info-service/README.md

 Client Implementation
 ---------------------

-We will implement a client in Python based on the same ideas used in ec2metadata and gcemetadata clients.
-The client will eventually be included in our guest images.
+`pint`, our Python-based client, is available in the Public Cloud Module, or in the Cloud:Tools project in OBS, as `python-susepubliccloudinfo`.